canorve/NairGalax/README.md

 ## Note

- This is just a learning experiment.
+* This is just a learning experiment.
 Please do not take seriously.
+* for "any_path" use the full path of the file.